hangyeolhong/useful-git-commands/pages/10_Rebase.md

 ### Why Rebase?
 * We get a much cleaner project history.
 No unnecessary merge commits!
 We end up with a linear project history.
 ---

+### Interactive Rebase
+* `git rebase -i HEAD~n`
+    * pick: use the commit
+    * reword: edit the commit message
+    * fixup: meld it into previous commit and discard the commit message
+    * drop: remove commit